splitfirex/node-soap/Readme.md

 This module lets you connect to web services using SOAP.
 It also provides a server that allows you to run your own SOAP services.

+INCLUDES FIX FOR MULTIPLE ATTACHMENTS RESPONSE.
+ASYNC NOW INCLUDE AN "___ATTACHMENT___" VALUE WITH ALL RAW RESPONSE.

 <!-- Run `npm run toc` to update below section -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->